cablegunmaster/httpServer/README.md

 # httpServer
-just a hobby project to make a httpserver to see how http works.
+just a hobby project to make a httpserver to see how http/websockets works.